ncbi/ribovore/documentation/ribodbmaker.md

 > ribodbmaker --model SSU.Eukarya fungi-ssu.r10.fa db10
 ```

-Like other Ribovore scripts, ribosensor takes 2 required command
+Like other Ribovore scripts, `ribodbmaker` takes two required command
 line arguments.
 Optional arguments are explained [below](#options).

 The first required argument is the sequence file you want to annotate.